Frequently Asked Questions

 Students who have limited financial resources and meet eligibility criteria set forth by the National Association for College Admission Counseling (NACAC) will have their application fee waived.
 Applicants must complete all steps and have signed by an authorized official before forwarding to our office.

 UMD does not waive the application fee for International applicants.
+Applicants should not send cash for their application fee.

 UMD does not waive the application fee during Minnesota College Knowledge Month.